Xunnamius/black-flag/docs/bf-vs-yargs.md

   will throw if invoked more than once.

 - One of Black Flag's features is simple comprehensive error reporting via the [`configureErrorHandlingEpilogue`][24] configuration hook.
-Therefore, the `yargs::showHelpOnFail` method will ignore the redundant "message" parameter.
+Therefore, Black Flag's overridden version of the `yargs::showHelpOnFail` method will ignore the redundant "message" parameter.
 If you want that functionality, use said hook to output an epilogue after Yargs outputs an error message, or use `yargs::epilogue`/`yargs::example`.

-  Also, any invocation of `yargs::showHelpOnFail` applies globally to all commands in your hierarchy.
+  Also, any invocation of Black Flag's `yargs::showHelpOnFail` method applies globally to all commands in your hierarchy; internally, the method is just updating [`ExecutionContext::state.showHelpOnFail`][25].

 - Since every auto-discovered command translates [into its own Yargs instances][6], the [`command`][17] property, if exported by your command